 When using a relational database, we often use an Object/Relational Mapper (O/RM) to save or load objects in a database.
 There are many O/RMs out there including Entity Framework, nHibernate, Dapper, PetaPoco, etc, but Entity Framework is the most commonly used amongst many teams.

-I also have a comprehensive 6-hour Entity Framework course on Udemy.
+I also have a comprehensive 6-hour Entity Framework course.